-- (c) Bid Adjudication Committee
+- (c) Bid Adjudication Committee Bid adjudication committee must consist of at least four managers of the municipality or municipal entity, which must include; - (i) The Chief Financial Officer or, if the Chief Financial Officer is not available, another manager in the office of the Chief Financial Officer reporting directly to the Chief Financial Officer and designated by the Chief Financial Officer; - (ii) Any of the three Senior Officials (Managers) from Technical, Electrical, Traffic and Emergency, Planning and Development, Corporate Services, Community and Divisional Head: Supply Chain Management. - (iii) An SCM Official (Secretariat)

-Bid adjudication committee must consist of at least four senior managers of the municipality or municipal entity, which must include; - (i) The Chief Financial Officer or, if the Chief Financial Officer is not available, another manager in the office of the Chief Financial Officer reporting directly to the Chief Financial Officer and designated by the Chief Financial Officer; - (ii) Senior Officials (Managers) from Technical, Electrical,Traffic and Emergency, Planning and Development,Community and Finance departments. - 1(iii) At least one senior supply chain management practitioner who is an official of the municipality to serve as secretariat - 2(iv) A technical expert in the relevant field who is an official of the municipality or municipal entity, if the municipality has such an expert. - 3 The adjudication committee to be appointed in writing and must be cleared on all level of confidentiality and must declare their interests.
+The adjudication committee to be appointed in writing and must be cleared on all level of confidentiality and must declare their interests.